ShathaAlSaadan/FSND-FinalProject/README.md

 Project Description:
     Linux server configration project is aim to understanding of exactly what the web applications are doing, how they are hosted.
+I configured an Ubuntu Linux server instance on AmazoneLightsail and deployed a Flask app to the server.

 These are the information to access the server:
   1- IP Address: 52.57.244.53